-Effective communication lesson plans give teachers communication process strategies to help elementary, middle school, and high school students.
+Communication lesson plans give teachers effective communication process strategies to teach elementary, middle school, and high school students.

 We need to provide our children and students with 21st-century competencies / transferable learning skills to enable them to cope with challenges in their personal and professional relationships.